LIMITED TIME: 10% OFF ENTERPRISE — 30 DAYS FREE TRIAL. Claim offer →

 Why Keyword Research Matters for eCommerce

 Keyword research gives you insight into customer intent.
-Whether someone’s browsing for ideas or ready to buy, your site needs to rank for terms that match where they are in their buying journey.
+Whether someone's browsing for ideas or ready to buy, your site needs to rank for terms that match where they are in their buying journey.
+Without this research, your SEO efforts are like throwing darts blindfolded.

 Benefits of good keyword research: